nulligor/drillr/README.md

 <span>{{dummy_data}}</span>
 ```

-Then simply point where the html block is and use the drill() method to iterate over the collection
+Declare (or fetch) a dummy (or an actual) collection then simply point where the html block is and use the drill() method to iterate over the collection
 ```php
 $collection = array( array('dummy_data' => 'foo'),
 					 array('dummy_data' => 'bar')